Dana Adam Shapiro: Career

 Dana Adam Shapiro is a journalist, novelist, and filmmaker.
 He was nominated for the 2006 Academy Award for his first film, Murderball, a feature documentary about the US Paralympic rugby team.
-Winner of the Audience Award at the 2005 Sundance Film Festival, and the Gotham Independent Film Award for “Best Documentary,” it is the best-reviewed sports film of all time.
-His latest documentary, Daughters of the Sexual Revolution, won the Louis Black “Lone Star Award” at the 2018 SXSW Film Festival, and is currently in development as a scripted series with Charlize Theron's Denver & Delilah and Warner Bros.
+Murderball was the recipient of the Audience Award at the 2005 Sundance Film Festival, as well as the Gotham Independent Film Award for “Best Documentary”, and is widely considered one of the best-reviewed sports film of all time.
+Dana Shapiro's documentary, Daughters of the Sexual Revolution, won the Louis Black “Lone Star Award” at the 2018 SXSW Film Festival, and is currently in development as a scripted series with Charlize Theron's Denver & Delilah and Warner Bros.

 His first narrative film, Monogamy, starring Chris Messina and Rashida Jones, won the Special Jury Prize for “Best Narrative” at the 2010 Tribeca Film Festival and was nominated for a 2011 Independent Spirit Award for "Best First Screenplay, and was released theatrically by Oscilloscope Laboratories.

 For two seasons (2018-2019), Shapiro was a producer/writer on CBS's Strange Angel, a scripted series about Jack Parsons, the Thelemic occultist who practiced sex magick while revolutionizing the rocket industry during World War II.

 Shapiro's 2007 animated short My Biodegradable Heart was an official selection at the 2008 Sundance Film Festival and many other fests around the world.